StudentSK0/qr-cv-research/README.md

-# QR Code Scaling Experiment
+# QR Code Recognition Experiment

 This project investigates how the size of the **minimum logical element** in a QR code—commonly referred to as the **module**—affects decoding accuracy.
 A *module* is a single cell within a matrix barcode symbol, representing one bit of encoded information.